isc-projects/bind9/doc/arm/reference.rst

 specified.
 Similarly, for an IPv6 remote server, only ``query-source-v6`` can be specified.

-The ``request-nsid`` clause determines whether the local server will add a NSID EDNS option to requests sent to the server.
+The ``request-nsid`` clause determines whether the local server adds a NSID EDNS option to requests sent to the server.
 This overrides ``request-nsid`` set at the view or option level.

-The ``send-cookie`` clause determines whether the local server will add a COOKIE EDNS option to requests sent to the server.
+The ``send-cookie`` clause determines whether the local server adds a COOKIE EDNS option to requests sent to the server.
 This overrides ``send-cookie`` set at the view or option level.
 The ``named`` server may determine that COOKIE is not supported by the remote server and not